gig-i/gizemkilicaslan.com/index.markdown

 ---
 layout: home
-description: I'm Halit Sever, I'm a developer and making some open source projects for learning some stuff.
+description: I'm Gizem Kılıçaslan, I'm a developer and making some open source projects for learning some stuff.
 This my personal website for contact and writing articles.
 ---